m-lab/ndt-server/spec/ndt7-protocol.md

 is complete, the server SHOULD close the underlying TLS connection, while the client SHOULD wait and see whether the server closes it first.

-Yet, in practice, both the client and the server SHOULD tolerate any abrupt EOF, RST, or timeout/alarm error received when doing I/O with the underlying TLS connection.
+In practice, both the client and the server SHOULD tolerate any abrupt EOF, RST, or timeout/alarm error received when doing I/O with the underlying TLS connection.
 Such events SHOULD be logged as warnings and SHOULD be recorded into the results.
-Yet, for robustness, we do not want such events to cause a whole test to fail.
+For robustness, we do not want such events to cause a whole test to fail.
 This provision gives the ndt7 protocol bizantine robustness, and acknowledges the fact that the web is messy and a test may terminate more abruptly